fractel/slate/source/includes/_introduction.md

 These clients are auto-generated with [swagger-codegen](https://github.com/swagger-api/swagger-codegen).

-Code examples throughout this documentation, with the exception of cURL examples, is based on the use of these clients.
+Code examples throughout this documentation, with the exception of cURL examples, are based on the use of these clients.

 ## Terms and Conditions